haotiangu/Loop_Closure_Detection_ML/README.md

 * Test/Inference submaps found in the folder "pointcloud_20m/" and its corresponding csv file is "pointcloud_locations_20m.csv"
 * Test/Inference submaps are mutually disjoint

-### NUS (Inhouse) Datasets

-* Each inhouse dataset has 5 runs
-* Training submaps are found in the folder "pointcloud_25m_10/" and its corresponding csv file is "pointcloud_centroids_10.csv"
-* Test/Infenrence submaps are found in the folder "pointcloud_25m_25/" and its corresponding csv file is "pointcloud_centroids_25.csv"
-* Training submaps are not mutually disjoint per run but test submaps are

 ## Project Code